 The 2017 Summit will be held 7-10 May at the Gaylord National Resort in National Harbor, Maryland, just minutes from downtown Washington, DC.
 The theme is ‘Gain the Edge to Get Results.’

-The Summit is the technical communication conference to attend for professional growth and this year’s theme will help attendees ‘gain the edge to get results’ through a myriad of educational opportunities.
+The Summit is the technical communication conference to attend for professional growth and this year’s theme will help attendees ‘Gain the Edge to Get Results’ through a myriad of educational opportunities.
 Education sessions should demonstrate an unexpected, advanced, or less traditional way of looking at or fixings a problem with tangible solutions.
-Attendees should feel inspired to stretch boundaries and achieve more and this idea can be applied to all sorts of topical areas, including content, project management, career paths, teamwork, business management, and more – the sky is the limit.
+Attendees should feel inspired to stretch boundaries and achieve more and this theme can be applied to all sorts of topical areas, including content, project management, career paths, teamwork, business management, and more – the sky is the limit.

 The conference committee is looking for sessions that produce surprising results, recommendations, or case studies from your experience that give the attendee specific ideas, lessons, processes, takeaways, or suggestions that they can take back to further their career or become more effective at work, allowing them to ‘gain the edge to get results.’